syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 the ability platform teams have to fully control the scheduling of works across Destinations.

-When a Destination is registered, Kratix will execute its scheduling tasks and determine what should be immediately installed on the new Destination.
+When a Destination is registered, Kratix will use the destination selectors to determine what should be immediately installed on the new Destination.
 When a Promise gets updated or upgraded, its Dependencies are seamlessly propagated across the fleet.
 If a Destination labels change, Kratix will automatically converge on the expected system state.

-If you are curious to learn more about Kratix Scheduling, check the [Multi-cluster Management](../main/reference/multicluster-management) docs.
+If you are curious to learn more about Kratix scheduling, check the [Multi-cluster Management](../main/reference/multicluster-management) docs.

 :::